Nayden Todorov

+Nayden Vladislovov Todorov (Bulgarian: Найден Владиславов Тодоров; born 8 April 1974) is a Bulgarian conductor.
+He has served twice as Bulgaria’s caretaker Minister of Culture – from 3 February 2023 to 6 June 2023, and from 9 April 2024 to 16 January 2025.

 Biography

 Todorov was born on 8 April 1974 in Plovdiv.
 In 1993 he graduated from the Dobrin Petkov National School of Music in Plovdiv in the piano class of Darina Kantardzhieva and trumpet class of Lilia Kovacheva-Toporcheva.
 As a student he founded the Plovdiv Youth Orchestra.
 In 1996/1997, he was invited by the Leonard Bernstein Foundation (Jerusalem) for a specialization in Israel, where he worked with Mendy Rodan, conductor of the Israel Philharmonic Orchestra.

 Since 1997 Todorov has been the musical director of the Thracian Summer international festival.
 In 1998-1999, he became the permanent conductor of the North Israel Symphony Orchestra in Haifa.
 The same year he was invited to be the Artistic Advisor of the Los Angeles International Chamber Music Festival.

 In 2001 he made his debut with the Sofia Philharmonic Orchestra, and from the 2004/2005 season he became its permanent guest conductor.
 From 2005 to 2017 he was the director of the State Opera in Ruse.

 In 2017 Todorov was elected director of the Sofia Philharmonic Orchestra.
 Since then he has broadened the repertoire of the orchestra and brought a new calibre of soloists and guest conductors to work with it.